|

 Remember that the 'look-say' proponents

-argued that children did not need to associate letters with sounds, and would
+argued that children did not need to associate letters with sounds, and that

-not benefit from doing so, but should learn to read simply by recognising the
+not benefit from doing so, but that they should learn to read simply by recognising the

 overall shapes of the words.